CyberT33N/chai.js-cheat-sheet/README.md

 ## not throw (https://www.chaijs.com/api/bdd/#method_throw)
-- does not work with async functions
+- does not work with async functions.
+Check below for working example
 ```javascript
 var goodFn = function () {};